kaungminhtet-swe/gds/README.md

 # gds
-Concurrent safe data structures implemented in go (Golang)
+Data structures implemented in go.

+This repo is currently developing and maintaing while increasingly add the most commonly used data structures.